apache/bigtop/README.md

 The simplest way to test bigtop is to:

-* Step 1: Install gradle.
-* Step 2: cd bigtop-tests/smoke-tests/
+* Step 1: cd bigtop-tests/smoke-tests/
-* Step 3: Follow the instructions in the smoke-tests/README file.
+* Step 2: Follow the instructions in the smoke-tests/README file.

 For integration (API level) testing with maven, read on.